amiller411/journey-logger/README.md

   ]
 }
 ```
-7. setup .env files as follows:
+7. setup .env files with your keys as follows:
 ``` bash
 ORS_API_KEY=
 TELEGRAM_BOT_TOKEN=